tupime-insights/bizwatch_retail/README.md

 # About

-  **Toggl Desktop** is a Toggl time tracking client with many helper functions that make tracking time more effortless and smooth.
-Features such as Idle detection, reminders to track and Pomodoro Timer make this app a great companion when productivity and efficiency is the goal.
+  **Bizwatch Retail** is powerful Point of Sale tool for your retail business whether you are running a pharmacy, supermarket or a restaurant Features such as Idle detection, reminders to track and Pomodoro Timer make this app a great companion when productivity and efficiency is the goal.

 <img src="https://user-images.githubusercontent.com/842229/63856838-3a869580-c9ab-11e9-9e36-7db23059ce29.png"
          alt="Toggl Desktop apps">